Rome via Switzerland

 Rome is often compared to an open-air museum, though this suggests that modern life doesn’t continue there, which is far from the case.
 In fact, this is a bustling metropolis which combines historic monuments and contemporary culture in a dazzling array of attractions.
 2,000 year old edifices and structures are so commonplace that some are not even labelled.
 But amongst those that are, it’s well-worth visiting the famous Colosseum, the Roman Forum and the Castel Sant’Angelo, commissioned by Emperor Hadrian around 123 AD.
 Elsewhere, don’t miss a visit to the Vatican Museums and Sistine Chapel or an ice cream in the stunning Piazza Navona.

-After a leisurely breakfast, it’s time to leave Rome for a return train service to Milan.
-Here, change on to the direct Thello departure to Nice, arriving in time for a late evening meal.
+After a leisurely breakfast, it’s time to leave Rome for a return train service to Genoa.
+Here, change on to the train service that takes you around the coast, arriving into Nice in time for a late evening meal.
 Your accommodation for the night is at the Hotel Windsor (or similar).

 TMR RECOMMENDS: Why not extend your holiday and have another night or two in Nice so that you can spend some time relaxing on the Côte d’Azur?